timiskhakov/timiskhakov.github.io/posts/сomputing-the-convex-hull-on-gpu.md

 1. We still iterate over the points array starting from `0`.
 2. Naturally, we have to stop when we reach `points.Length`.
 3. Since we are looking for the furthest point's index, we set its initial value to `-1`, meaning not found.
 4. The body of `Parallel.For` runs a lambda function in parallel that takes the current element, the internal state of the loop (we don't really need it, hence `_`), and the current furthest point as arguments.
 The body of the lambda should look familiar.
-Essentially, it's the same computations we did for the naive Quickhull.
+Essentially, it's the same computation we did for the naive Quickhull.
 5. Finally, the most interesting part.
 Each computed index is passed to a special function that applies it to the final result `maxIndex`.
 It normally runs concurrently on multiple threads, therefore we have to play safe by using synchronization of some sort.
 Here we use our good old friend `lock`.

-Since we do more work here by computing the same distances twice in steps 4 and 5, it might seem that code should run slower.
+Since we do more work here by computing the same distance twice in steps 4 and 5, it might seem that the code should run slower.
 In fact, it runs faster, thanks to parallelization.
 To compare two implementations we will do a benchmark at the end of the post.

 The rest of the implementation remains the same as in the naive version.